-Cemetery Heritage in Quebec: A Handbook, by Matthew Farfan, is released.
+Cemetery Heritage in Quebec: A Handbook is released.
 This book provides an overview of legislation governing cemeteries in Quebec, tips on attracting donations and volunteers, and general recommendations for the care of graveyards.

 QAHN submits a brief to Quebec’s Ministry of Culture during public consultations on Quebec's proposed Cultural Heritage Act.
 QAHN recommends that Quebec do the following: